gookit/validate/README.md

 `float/isFloat`  |  Check value is float(`floatX`) type
 `slice/isSlice`  |  Check value is slice type(`[]intX` `[]uintX` `[]byte` `[]string` ...).
-`in/enum`  |  Check if the value is in the given enumeration `notIn`  |  Check if the value is not in the given enumeration `contains`  |  Check if the input value contains the given value `not_contains/notContains`  |  Check if the input value not contains the given value `string_contains/stringContains`  |  Check if the input string value is contains the given sub-string
+`in/enum`  |  Check if the value is in the given enumeration `not_in/notIn`  |  Check if the value is not in the given enumeration `contains`  |  Check if the input value contains the given value `not_contains/notContains`  |  Check if the input value not contains the given value `string_contains/stringContains`  |  Check if the input string value is contains the given sub-string